 Some travel journalists said they thoroughly enjoyed belonging to their travel writers association, and got a lot out of belonging.

-The “joiners” said they loved meeting other writers at conferences.
+The “joiners” said they loved meeting other writers at conferences and group meetings.

 They also picked up plenty of good, actionable tips at conferences that they could implement to improve their travel writing.